-The Halton Hills Combined Cycle Plant (CCP), also known as Halton Hills Generating Station (HHGS), is a 683MW natural gas-fired power plant officially opened in October 2010.
-It is located in the Town of Halton Hills, Ontario, Canada.
+The Halton Hills combined cycle plant (CCP), also known as Halton Hills Generating Station (HHGS), is a 683MW natural gas-fired power plant located in the Town of Halton Hills, Ontario, Canada.

 It uses state-of-the-art low emissions technology and is built in compliance with high environmental standards.
-The project required an investment of C$700m.
+The project required an investment of C$700m ($681m).

 Key contractors involved in the project

-Aker Kvaerner Songer Canada is a subsidiary of Aker Solutions.
-It was responsible for construction and construction management.
+Aker Kvaerner Songer Canada, a subsidiary of Aker Solutions, was responsible for construction and construction management.
 It was also involved in certain portions of procurement and commissioning.

 Burns & McDonnell provided project design and procured engineered equipment.
 The company rendered technical assistance for construction and was also responsible for commissioning and start-up of the plant.

 Aecon Construction and Materials was subcontracted by Aker Kvaerner Songer Canada in September 2007 to prepare the site for the construction project.
 The contract value was $6m.
 Hatch provided detailed design and construction support service to the combined-cycle power plant.